Herbert Carmichael Irwin: R33

-Irwin was transferred to the RAW on 1 December 1924.
-He took command of the R33, which had been recommissioned as part of the programme after four years in mothballs, at Cardington on 2 April 1925.
-Under his command, the ship flew to Pulham for aerodynamic testing.
+Irwin was transferred to the Royal Airship Works at Cardington, Bedfordshire on 1 December 1924.
+There he took command of the R33, which had been recommissioned as part of the programme after four years in mothballs, on 2 April 1925.
+Under his command, the ship flew to Pulham in Norfolk for aerodynamic testing.
 However, the R33 broke away from its mast, at a time when Irwin was not aboard, during a gale on the night of 16–17 April and—after being blown backwards to the Netherlands, then making a safe return to Pulham—spent six months in its hangar, undergoing repairs that included the complete replacement of the nose section.
 The R33 returned to service in October, then was mothballed again in the spring of 1926 and resurrected in October of that year before its final withdrawal in November; it was eventually broken up in 1928.
 Irwin transferred back to the RAF in 1926.